Skip to main content

 I thank the Finance and Public Administration Committee for its detailed scrutiny of the bill and its stage 1 report.
 I am pleased that the committee supports the general principles of the bill.

 I also take this opportunity to thank everyone who gave evidence during the stage 1 process, and the many stakeholders who have supported the development of the legislation thus far.
-The bill has been drafted with the help of significant expert feedback and has been informed by a programme of quarry visits, meetings with aggregates producers and businesses that are focused on production of recycled materials.
+The bill has been drafted with the help of significant expert feedback and has been informed by a programme of quarry visits and meetings with aggregates producers and businesses that are focused on production of recycled materials.
 I am keen to maintain positive engagement as we move forward and prepare for the future operation of the Scottish aggregates tax.
 In particular, I note that the expert advisory group that was convened specifically to provide advice on the bill will continue to be in place.

 Before I address the committee’s report, I want to acknowledge the important contribution that aggregates make to the Scottish economy, and to reflect briefly on the different types of aggregates.